Please check that:

 The UEFI now supports Secure Boot, and software TPM 2.0 may also be implemented in the future.
 But there's a new ARMv8.1 CPU requirement which the Raspberry Pi doesn't meet (it has ARMv8.0).
-That's not something a firmware update can fix, but we hope there'll be a way to bypass this requirement, if it gets enforced.
+In theory this could be addressed in the firmware by trapping atomic operations to EL2 and translating them to ARMv8.0 code, but it's not really feasible.

 Boards with less than 4 GB of RAM will also encounter the RAM requirement.